DATA-606-2023-FALL-THURSDAY/Karimolla_MaheshReddy/DOCS/Project_Proposal.md

 - There are 24 columns in this dataset, with 3 columns of categorical data (OP_CARRIER, ORIGIN, and DEST), 4 columns of integer data (year, month, day, and OP_CARRIER_FL_NUM), and 17 columns of float data.

-- Upcoming delay is the target variable in the project.
+- Dep_delay is the target variable in the project.
+- Predict the upcoming delay.